by George Orwell

-Mr. Whymper’s name is one of many barbs concealed in the text of Orwell’s novel.
-Whymper acts as "an intermediary between Animal Farm and the outside world" (6.7), and he is the first human the pigs permit contact with after the Rebellion.
-He shows up repeatedly in the novel, though always in a minor role, because he is only receiving or passing on communications from Napoleon to the other humans.
+Whymper acts as "an intermediary between Animal Farm and the outside world" (6.7).
+He's the first human the pigs permit contact with after the Rebellion, constantly showing up in minor role to pass on communications from Napoleon to the other humans.

-Whymper is an allusion to all those Westerners that catered to Soviet interests and helped spread the Soviet myth whether for personal profit or out of simple gullibility.
-There are few better doubles for Whymper than the intellectual Lincoln Steffens, who after visiting the Soviet Union in the early 1920s, said, "I've seen the future, and it works.”
-It was the casual proclamations of such "whimpering" intellectuals that Orwell worked to destroy with Animal Farm.Mr.
-Whymper Timeline
+Can you feel the burn?
+We can.
+Whymper is an allusion to all the Westerners who catered to Soviet interests and helped spread the Soviet myth for personal profit—or just because they were gullible.
+If you want a specific double, try the intellectual Lincoln Steffens.
+After visiting the Soviet Union in the early 1920s, Steffens said, "I've seen the future, and it works."